awsdocs/amazon-athena-user-guide/doc_source/security-iam-athena.md

 Whenever you use IAM policies, make sure that you follow IAM best practices\.
 For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 The permissions required to run Athena queries include the following:
 + Amazon S3 locations where the underlying data to query is stored\.
-For more information, see [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon Simple Storage Service User Guide*\.
 + Metadata and resources that you store in the AWS Glue Data Catalog, such as databases and tables, including additional actions for encrypted metadata\.
 For more information, see [Setting up IAM Permissions for AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/getting-started-access.html) and [Setting Up Encryption in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/set-up-encryption.html) in the *AWS Glue Developer Guide*\.
 + Athena API actions\.
 For a list of API actions in Athena, see [Actions](https://docs.aws.amazon.com/athena/latest/APIReference/API_Operations.html) in the *Amazon Athena API Reference*\.